 Stay Alive When You Drive

 When you're a professional driver, you're always on the move.
-You're constantly aware that safeguarding your life and the lives of fellow travelers is a huge responsibility.
-It's likely that a lot of the communities you drive in have train routes, so the more you know about rail safety the better prepared you'll be.
-Operation Lifesaver designed this safety video providing professional truck drivers like you with information they need to safely navigate highway-rail grade crossings.
+The more you know about rail safety the better prepared you'll be to deliver your cargo safely every time.
+Operation Lifesaver provides professional truck drivers with crucial information to safely navigate highway-rail grade crossings.

 Five Safety Tips for Truck Drivers